tonioloewald/xinjs/docs/web-components.md

     export const toolBar = ToolBar.elementCreator()

 Returns a function that creates the custom-element.
-You can specify the tag and the pre-existing element it extends if you like.
+You can specify the tag and the pre-existing element it extends if you like (this is crucial if you're using scope-hoisting name-mangling minifiers).
 By default, the tag is produced by kabob-casing the class name (so `class FooBar…` implements `<foo-bar>`).

 If there's no second bar, then `-elt` is added to the tag.
 So `class Foo…` implements `<foo-elt>`.